4d/4d-for-ios/website/translated_docs/es/ProjectEditor-PublishingSection.md

 **NOTA**

-* El simulador funciona localmente (127.0.0.1 o localhost).
+* The Simulator works locally (127.0.0.1 or localhost).
-* Si se define la URL de producción, se aceptan HTTP y HTTPS.
-De lo contrario, se utiliza la dirección IP.
+* If the production URL is defined, both HTTP and HTTPS are accepted.
+Otherwise, the IP address is used.
-* Si tanto HTTP como HTTPS están activados, se utiliza HTTP.</div>
+* If both HTTP and HTTPS are activated, HTTP is used.</div>

 ## Autenticación